pculllback/atml3-docs/source/includes/_container_parameters.md

      - prevents rendering, because the second container does not render anything and carries the Kill parameter
 ```

-`Kill` is a parameter that prevents a sentence from being rendered if the container does not render to a text.
+`kill` is a parameter that prevents a sentence from being rendered if the container does not render to a text.

 ## Lower